mongodb/mongo/docs/logging.md

     #include "mongo/logv2/log.h"

-To be able to include it a default log component needs to be defined in the cpp file before including `log.h`:
+The macro `MONGO_LOGV2_DEFAULT_COMPONENT` is expanded by all logging macros.
+This configuration macro must expand at their point of use to a `LogComponent` expression, which is implicitly attached to the emitted message.
+It is conventionally defined near the top of a `.cpp` file before any logging macros are invoked.
+Example:

     #define MONGO_LOGV2_DEFAULT_COMPONENT ::mongo::logv2::LogComponent::kDefault